 The La Mercé Festival is dedicated to the patron saint of Barcelona, the Virgin of Mercy.
-The festival begins on the 24th of September and, with thousands of participants, it is the largest celebration in Barcelona.
+The festival begins on 24th September and, with thousands of participants, it is the largest celebration in Barcelona.
 The Virgin of Mercy is credited with many apparitions and signs, as well as having contributed to winning battles, making her one of the Virgins with the most devoted following.

 The story tells that the Virgin appeared before St. Peter Nolasco, from Barcelona, on the first day of August in 1218.
-It was a turbulent period of time in the Mediterranean, especially in the South of Spain.
+It was a turbulent period of time in the Mediterranean, especially in the south of Spain.
 The Saracens and the Turkish were aggressively attacking the Spanish coasts and taking hundreds of prisoners as slaves to their territories.
-St. Peter Nolasco spent his fortune buying these men’s freedom while praying to the Virgin to shed light upon him.
+St. Peter Nolasco spent his fortune buying these men's freedom while praying to the Virgin to shed light upon him.

 The Virgin of Mercy appeared to him and inspired him to found a religious order, which years later would come to be known as the Mercedarians, whose purpose was to free the prisoners.
 St. Peter Nolasco, astonished by his vision, went to tell King James I of Aragon what had occurred.
 Curiously, the King had had the same revelation, and together they put the plan into action.